nickelchen/block-editor/README.md

 For an article, it can be seperated to `blocks`, these blocks can be moved around, reorder, added, deleted, at last time, when author finish composing, he can get an array of blocks.

-block-editor support four types of blocks
+Block-editor support four types of blocks

 * text: an autoresize textarea
 * photo: you can select image files from local folder, it will be converted to base64 data